truenas/middleware/docs/userguide/index.rst

 **File extent:** allows you to export a portion of a ZFS volume.
 The advantage of a file extent is that you can create multiple exports per volume.

-In theory, a zvol and a file extent should have identical performance.
-In practice, a file extent outperforms in reads/writes but this is only noticeable at
-10 GB Ethernet speeds or higher.
-For high performance, file extents are recommended at this time.
-Future changes to FreeBSD's zvol code will increase its performance.

 To add an extent, go to Services → ISCSI → Extents → Add Extent.
 In the example shown in Figure 11.7c, the device extent is using the *export* zvol that was previously created from the */mnt/volume1* volume.